gulfiliz/gulfiliz.github.io/_posts/2025-09-09-martin-eden.md

 This is both inspiring and dangerous.

-It is inspiring because it gives meaning to the suffering — the poverty, the rejection, the sleepless nights — as stages in an inevitable process.
+It is inspiring because it gives meaning to the suffering, the poverty, the rejection, the sleepless nights, as stages in an inevitable process.

-It is dangerous because it makes Martin the hero of his own cosmic narrative — which leaves no room for the possibility that he might be wrong, that his development might not lead where he thinks, that the universe does not, in fact, care about his complexity.
+It is dangerous because it makes Martin the hero of his own cosmic narrative, which leaves no room for the possibility that he might be wrong, that his development might not lead where he thinks, that the universe does not, in fact, care about his complexity.

-When the Spencerian framework collapses — when Martin discovers that success does not vindicate the framework, that arriving at the destination reveals the destination was a mirage — he has nothing to fall back on.
+When the Spencerian framework collapses, when Martin discovers that success does not vindicate the framework, that arriving at the destination reveals the destination was a mirage, he has nothing to fall back on.

 He built himself on an idea.